Cinépix: Erotic productions

 Also in 1968, the company signed up director Denis Héroux for its first production, Valérie, which retained the tried-and-true prostitution theme.
 To placate Quebec's harsh censorship, the filmmakers purported to showcase a gentler, more politically aware view of sex.
 Nonetheless, Dunning and Link used the collective pseudonym "Julian Parnell" in the credits, which would become their go-to alias.
 Valérie was the first Quebec film to top $1 million at the box office.
 Its sole profits were enough to finance two quick follow-ups iterating on the softcore formula, Here and Now (Cinépix's first color production) and Love in a Four Letter World (its first English-language production).
 For the most part, Dunning was the creative half of the duo, while Link was the businessman.
 Other producers followed suit, and this trend was coined as "Maple Syrup Porn" by U.S. trade magazine Variety.
 In late 1970, Dunning hired lawyer Alfred Pariser to assist him as director of production.
 He would stay until 1975.

 The commercial success of Cinépix's films initially trumped their risqué nature in Quebec media and, to some extent, in other provinces.
 Several local celebrities including Donald Lautrec, Serge Laprade and Chantal Renaud, and even Boston Bruins player Derek Sanderson, appeared in them.
 Valérie and some of its successors were supported by the CFDC (later Telefilm Canada), whose president Michael Spencer understood the need for commercial product to strengthen the country's burgeoning film industry.
 Saturday Night critic Marshall Delaney wrote: "What is so beautiful and so historic about Valérie is the way it defines, in 1969 terms, the traditional morality of Roman Catholic French Canada."
-However, reviewers tipically had little to say about the film beyond its sociological novelty.
+However, reviewers typically had little to say about the film beyond its sociological novelty.